sivaramakrishnan-rajaraman/Iteratively-pruned-model-ensembles-for-COVID-19-detection-in-CXRs/README.md

   |-bacterial
   |covid-viral

- We used Keras Imageenerator to preprocess the testimages as follows:
+ We used Keras ImageDataGenerator to preprocess the test images as follows:

  ```
 test_datagen = ImageDataGenerator(rescale=1./255)